Leonardo Nierman: Artistry

 His artistic production includes painting, tapestry design, sculpture, murals, engraving and glass work.
 His first artwork was done in the 1950s, influenced by the work of Kandinsky, Klee, Miró and Chirico, as well as the abstract, cubist and surrealist movements.
-However, much of his later work has been shaped by his interpretation of nature and a search for the relationship between abstract art and the cosmos, spurred by his studies of color and movement in the 1950s.
+However, much of his later work had been shaped by his interpretation of nature and a search for the relationship between abstract art and the cosmos, spurred by his studies of color and movement in the 1950s.
 The other major influence has been his musical background.
 He stated that music and painting are very much alike — both have tonalities, rhythms, high-intensity areas and resting areas.
 He has been called the Jackson Pollock of Latin American art.

 His work has been classified as “magical expressionism.”
-He paints abstract forms with movement and rhythm using bright colors.
+He painted abstract forms with movement and rhythm using bright colors.
 His work is not narrative.
-He describes his work as an interaction of colors which create a moment.
+He described his work as an interaction of colors which create a moment.
 While abstract, elements of nature are present in his works with elements such as wind, water, lightning, fire and volcanic eruptions.

-In his painting, he prefers to work with clean pigments as the mixing of colors tend to dull the effect of light.
-When he paints, he says it is like going crazy.
-He does not know at that time if the work is good or not only that it makes him feel.
-It is not conscious or planned.
+In his painting, he preferred to work with clean pigments as the mixing of colors tend to dull the effect of light.
+When he painted, he said it was like going crazy.
+He did not know at that time if the work is good or not only that it makes him feel.
+It was not conscious or planned.
 Nierman has said: Painting is to me the aperture through which it is possible to enter a certain world; in it the viewer may find an endless number of magic images, objects, remembrances, associations, fears, joys, hopes and dreams.

 His sculpture work has been made of marble, silver, gold, bronze and stainless steel, but it is usually silver-toned.
 These often contain elements such as birds, angels, archangels, winged victories, flames, and musical instruments.
 His metal sculptures evoke movement and harmony usually through the use of spirals.